I am a Web Marketing Manager, Graphic Designer, Web Developer, Internet Marketing Manager, and Event Photographer.

 Beautiful Photograhs With Inspirational Sayings

 Have you ever seen those beautiful photographs with even more beautiful quotes and sayings incorporated into them?
 The all-to-famous kitten hanging on to to a tree limb with one claw and the inspirational saying “hang on” set on the image.
-Well it is a very simple process when using Adobe Photoshop that will only take a few minutes.
+Well, it is a very simple process when using Adobe Photoshop that will only take a few minutes.
 Sometimes this can be the solution for a boring cast away photo to be transformed into something interesting.

-First you need to choose a photo that you want to work with and figure out what you want the text to say.
-For this example I have chosen a photo that I have manipulated to highlight the butterfly in color while the rest of the photograph is a desaturated black and white.
+First, you need to choose a photo that you want to work with and figure out what you want the text to say.
+For this example, I have chosen a photo that I have manipulated to highlight the butterfly in color while the rest of the photograph is a desaturated black and white.
 This is also a very beautiful butterfly that has some damage to its wings, but is still incredibly beautiful.
 I have chosen to add the very simple words “be different” to this photo.

-Select Your Text Tool
+Step 2: Select Your Text Tool

 Select your text tool in your tool window—it is the tool that is labeled with the letter “T”.
 Click anywhere on your image, don't worry you can change the placement later.
-Type the word that you want to start with, in this example the first word is “be”.
+Type the word that you want to start with, in this example the first word is “be."
 Now you can choose what font you would like the word to be keeping in mind that fonts are a lot like art in themselves.
-For something like this I will be choosing a delicate font because the butterfly is very delicate.
+For something like this, I will be choosing a delicate font because the butterfly is very delicate.

-The eye dropper (color picker) tool is labeled with an image that looks like an eye dropper.
+The eyedropper (color picker) tool is labeled with an image that looks like an eye dropper.
 Once you have selected the tool click on the color that you want to match.
 You will see It appear automatically in your main color swatch selected in your tool menu.
 Select the text that you want to match the color, and click on the color swatch in your main tool menu.
-The main tool menu is where you also found your text tool and the eye dropper tool.
+The main tool menu is where you also found your text tool and the eyedropper tool.
 Once you click on the color you will see the color of the text that you selected change.

 I also want to change the opacity of this word so that it does not stand out as much as the other word.
 When you created the new text on the photo, Adobe Photoshop automatically created a new layer for you.
-To view your layers you can go to “window” → “layers”.
-You will see a layer named with the text that you typed, in my case the word “be”.
+To view your layers you can go to “window” → “layers."
+You will see a layer named with the text that you typed, in my case the word “be."
 Make sure that you are using the curser tool (black arrow) and look at the top of the layer menu.
-You will see the word “opacity”.
+You will see the word “opacity."
 When you click on it the program will prompt a slider.
 You can slide it back and forth until you get the look you want.
 The lower the number the lower the opacity and the more transparent the text will be on your image.
 Follow these steps for the rest of the image.
 I added “different” in the blue color but left it full 100% opacity.

-Save As A .PSD To Edit Later
+Step 3: Save as a .PSD to Edit Later

 If you want to save the document so that you can edit the text later you will need to save as a .psd.
 This is a good idea if you know that you want to use the same settings but for different words, or even copy and paste these words to another document.
 When you copy and paste it to another image the opacity and color setting will stay with the text.
-Then, go to to “Layer”-> “flatten image”.
+Then, go to to “Layer”-> “flatten image."
 This will compress the image and you are now able to save it as a .jpg.

-Want To Know How I Pulled Out The Color in the Butterfly Image?
+Want to Know How I Pulled Out the Color in the Butterfly Image?

 If you want to learn more about how I made the butterfly color and background black and white check out this article.

 The photo that I used in this article was taken at a butterfly conservatory in Massachusetts.
 These educational places are great to work on your lighting techniques as well as practice macro shooting.
-Check out some great tips and tricks for macro photography of butterflies, insects and bugs.